420queen/test_guesser/README.md

 Offline setup
 -------------

-To run the game without an internet connection place the following assets in the project root:

-* `jquery-3.7.1.min.js` inside a folder named `libs`.
-* A folder named `leaflet` containing `leaflet.js` and `leaflet.css`.
+Follow these steps to run the game completely offline:

+1. Create a folder called `libs` next to `index.html` and put the file `jquery-3.7.1.min.js` inside it.
+Make sure the name matches exactly.
+2. Download Leaflet from <https://leafletjs.com/download.html> and copy `leaflet.js` and `leaflet.css` into a folder named `leaflet`.
-* Your map tiles in a `tiles/` folder (`tiles/{z}/{x}/{y}.png`).
-If you have an `.mbtiles` file, convert it to this structure first using a tool such as `mb-util`.
+3. Prepare your map tiles.
+If you only have a `.mbtiles` file, use a tool like `mb-util` to convert it into a folder structure `tiles/{z}/{x}/{y}.png`.
+4. Copy the entire project (including the `tiles` folder) onto your SD card.
+5. Open `index.html` in the tablet's browser.
+The game should start even in airplane mode.

-* The `locations.js` file (included in the repository) which embeds the location data so no server is required.
+The `locations.js` file already contains the location data so no server is needed.

-Once the files are in place, open `index.html` directly from your SD card in the tablet's browser to play offline.
-No web server is needed.